alexarje/sound-actions/README.md

 ## License

-The final book is published with a [CC-BY-NC-ND](https://www.creativecommons.org/licenses/by-nc-nd/4.0/) license.
-The source code is available with a [CC-BY-SA](https://creativecommons.org/licenses/by-sa/4.0/) license.
-That means that you are:
+The book is published with a [CC-BY-NC-ND](https://www.creativecommons.org/licenses/by-nc-nd/4.0/) license.

-- Share — copy and redistribute the material in any medium or format
-- Adapt — remix, transform, and build upon the material for any purpose, even commercially.